Catharina-vanVeen/Data-Science/README.md

 Method: K-prototypes Clustering for Mixed Categorical and Numerical data.</p>

 <h3 id="isa">Iris Shiny App</h3>
-<p>Web app based on the iris dataset with interactive visualizations usinf machine learning for categorization.</p>
+<p>Web app based on the iris dataset with interactive visualizations using machine learning for categorization.</p>

 <h3 id="bpb">Boston Housing</h3>
 <p>Power BI report based on the Boston dataset, using python for data wrangling, K-means Clustering and data visualization.</p>